trofi/trofi.github.io.gen/posts/201-masking-a-package-in-gentoo-overlay.rst

 3. Create profile overrides for each profile.

    Let's look in detail on **hardened/linux/x86/selinux** profile.
+It's override requires a single file.

-   It's overriede will require a single file: **profiles/hardened/linux/x86/selinux/parent** with the following contents:
+   Let's create **profiles/hardened/linux/x86/selinux/parent** with the following contents:

    .. code-block::